A product form for the general stochastic matching model

 \section{Abstract}

-We consider a stochastic matching model with a general matching graph, as introduced in \cite{MaiMoy16}.
-We show that the natural necessary condition of stability of the system exhibited therein is also sufficient whenever the matching policy is First Come, First Matched (FCFM).
-For doing so, we exhibit a stationary distribution under a remarkable product form, by using an original dynamic reversibility inspired by that of \cite{ABMW17} for the bipartite matching model.
-Second, we observe that most common matching policies (including FCFM, priorities and random) satisfy a remarkable sub-additive property, which we exploit to derive in many cases, a coupling result to the steady state, using a constructive backwards scheme {\em \`a la} Loynes.
-We then use these results to explicitly construct perfect bi-infinite matchings.
+\quad We consider a stochastic matching model with a general compatibility graph, as introduced in \cite{MaiMoy16}.
+We show that the natural necessary condition of stability of the system is also sufficient for the natural matching policy 'First Come, First Matched' (FCFM).
+For doing so, we derive the stationary distribution under a remarkable product form, by using an original dynamic reversibility property related to that of \cite{ABMW17} for the bipartite matching model.